-Visit the museum’s Sam Hill Gallery to view black and white prints showing both construction photos of the highway and early scenic views of the Columbia River Gorge.
+Black and white photo prints showing both construction of the highway and early scenic views of the Columbia River Gorge.
 Most of the images are drawn from Sam Hill’s personal photo collection, which is housed at Maryhill Museum of Art.